privacyguides/privacyguides.org/docs/real-time-communication.en.md

 - Allows for greater control over your own data when running your own server.
 - Allows you to choose who to trust your data with by choosing between multiple "public" servers.
-- Often allows for third party clients which can provide a more native, customized, or accessible experience.
+- Often allows for third-party clients which can provide a more native, customized, or accessible experience.
-- Server software can be verified that it matches public source code, assuming you have access to the server or you trust the person who does (e.g., a family member)
+- Server software can be verified that it matches public source code, assuming you have access to the server or you trust the person who does (e.g., a family member).

 **Disadvantages:**